-Over 4,000 new apps are added daily to Google Play and App Store.
+Over 1,000 new apps are added daily to App Store.

 Each app has to go through a delicate process of app submission and review before it reaches its target audience.

-In this article, we will review the in-depth, step-by-step process of uploading an app to both Google Play and App Store.
+In this article, we will review how to submit an app to App store, in a step-by-step process.

-But first, there are eight obligatory steps you need to know about before submitting your app to an app store.
+But first, there are eight mandatory steps you need to know about before submitting your app to the App Store.

 Table of Contents

-8 Steps To Take Before Submitting Your App To App Store Or Google Play
+8 Steps To Take Before Submitting Your App To The App Store

-Prior to publishing your app on Google Play and/or App Store, it’s advisable to go through a checklist of items that will ensure your app is successful.
+Prior to uploading your app to the App Store, it’s advisable to go through a checklist of items that will ensure your app is successful.

 This checklist should consist of these eight steps: